yoviealfaguistuta/yoviealfaguistuta/README.md

 <br />

 ### About me 💬:
-I am a software engineer with 1 years of experience. graduated in 2021 with a specialization in websites, <br/>
-mobile-based software, and video games.
-I prefer to spend time learning about new technologies related to <br/>
-programming.
+I am 23 years old and I am a web developer graduated in 2021.
+Coding on React JS, Laravel and Go Language with 2+ years experience.
+Serving 30+ users to build complex web application.
+My greatest strength is problem solving and logical thinking.
+I am very interested to use or learn the latest technology.

 - 🔭 I’m currently working at Microdata Indonesia as Software Engineer.
 - 🌱 I’m currently learning Go Language.